Maverick-08/Indian_Cricket_Team-2023/README.md

 # Indian_Cricket_Team-2023
-This backend application is built using Flask web framework.It displays player statistics of Indian cricket squad for ICC World Cup-2023.
+This backend application is built using Flask web framework.It displays player's statistics of Indian cricket squad for ICC World Cup-2023.

 ## PROJECT SETUP
 ### SETTING UP THE ENVIRONMENT